facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.X/Mobile_SDK.md

 }, trackingController: trackingController)
 ```

 #### b.
-Injecting the licence as a String
+Injecting the license as a String

-You can assign the licence directly as a String, as follows:
+You can assign the license directly as a String, as follows:

 ```java
 // MANUAL License